 Even if you don’t publish or present at a national meeting, performing research for one solid year will give you plenty to discuss during your interview.
 If you reapply immediately the next cycle, you’ll still be too new in the research lab to have developed a sound knowledge of what you’re doing.

 Another example: Say you were on a medical school waiting list until a week before classes started in August before you were finally rejected.
 You decide, with the school's input, that a higher MCAT score will make you competitive.
 Some candidates in this position retake the MCAT the very next time it is offered so they can reapply the very next cycle.
 But with this rushed approach, it’s unlikely that your MCAT score would improve much.
 It would be wiser to forget about the next cycle and plan to take the MCAT in January or the next spring after months of preparation, possibly including a formal MCAT prep course or a course or two in advanced biology that will hone your skills at problem-solving and reading comprehension.
 Then, apply the following summer for an entering class two years after your rejection.

+Another option you can pursue is an online degree to supplement your knowledge in area you are interested and passionate in.
+An online degree can give you the flexibility to earn a degree while participating in other activities such as research or clinical experience to supplement your application.
 Don’t get discouraged with the additional time it may take to pursue your goals.
 Everyone has 24 hours in a day — what you do with your time is what is important.